The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Fraction of Clumpy Galaxies and Their Evolution with Redshift

 \subsection{Evolution with Redshift}

 Figure \ref{fig:clumpy_fraction} shows \fclumpy~as a function of redshift.
 Measurements from this work for galaxies with stellar masses greater than $10^9~M_{\odot}$ are shown as black hexagons connected by a thick solid line.
-This limit in mass is constant with redshift and chosen for two reasons.
-First, at a fixed redshift, clumps are identified using a uniform cut in luminosity at masses above this limit (see Table \ref{tab:completeness}).
-Second, it is comparable to the mass limits used by other studies (see Table \ref{tab:literature}).
+This limit in mass is constant with redshift and chosen {because} it is comparable to the mass limits used by other studies (see Table \ref{tab:literature}).